kiliankoe/ParkenDD/README.md

 #### This is still very much a work in progress.
 It will be submitted to the App Store when finished.

-Check out [jklmnn/ParkenDD-Server](https://github.com/jklmnn/ParkenDD-Server) and [jklmnn/parkplaetzeDD](https://github.com/jklmnn/parkplaetzeDD) for the server files that scrape the official site and offer pretty JSON.
+Check out [jklmnn/ParkenDD-Server](https://github.com/jklmnn/ParkenDD-Server) and [RobTranquillo/parkplaetzeDD](https://github.com/RobTranquillo/parkplaetzeDD) or [jklmnn/parkplaetzeDD](https://github.com/jklmnn/parkplaetzeDD) for the server files that scrape the official site and offer pretty JSON.